* Reuters Live Markets blog:

 * Dollar steadies; crypto recovers

-WASHINGTON/LONDON, June 23 (Reuters) - U.S. stocks were mixed on Wednesday after reassurances from U.S. Federal Reserve Chair Jerome Powell that the Fed is not rushing to raise interest rates, while European stocks remained under pressure.
+WASHINGTON/LONDON, June 23 (Reuters) - Wall Street and global equity markets were broadly higher on Wednesday after reassurances from U.S. Federal Reserve Chair Jerome Powell that the Fed is not rushing to hike interest rates, while European stocks remained under pressure.

-Strong manufacturing data lifted the Nasdaq to a record.
-The market has whipsawed over the last week, feeling the after effects of the Fed’s surprise projection for rate increases as soon as 2023, which knocked stocks, boosted the dollar and led to the flattening of the U.S. bond yield curve.
+The market is still feeling the aftereffects of the Fed’s surprise projection last week for rate hikes as soon as 2023, which knocked stocks, boosted the dollar and led to the flattening of the U.S. bond yield curve.

-Powell on Tuesday sought to reassure investors, saying the central bank will watch a broad set of job market data to assess the economic recovery from COVID-19, rather than rush to raise rates on the basis of fear of inflation.
+The tech-heavy Nasdaq hit a record on Wednesday after Powell sought to reassure investors during the previous session, saying the central bank will watch a broad set of job market data to assess the economic recovery from COVID-19, rather than rush to raise rates on the basis of fear of inflation.

 “The gains are being led not by recovery stocks, but by giant tech companies.”